 Benefits to the Employee in Switzerland

-First pillar: State social security (Federal Law on Retirement and Survivors’ Benefits – AHV/IV)
+- First pillar: State social security (Federal Law on Retirement and Survivors’ Benefits – AHV/IV)

-Second pillar: Mandatory occupational pensions or employee benefit plans (BVG)
+- Second pillar: Mandatory occupational pensions or employee benefit plans (BVG)

-Third pillar: Individual savings and insurance arrangements (personal pension).
+- Third pillar: Individual savings and insurance arrangements (personal pension)

 The Swiss social security system consists of five components:

-old-age and disability pension (AHV);
+- old-age and disability pension (AHV)

-protection against the consequences of illness and accidents (UVG);
+- protection against the consequences of illness and accidents (UVG)

-maternity and unemployment insurance (ALV);
+- maternity and unemployment insurance (ALV)

-family allowances (FAK).
+- family allowances (FAK)

-private pension plan
+- private pension plan

-enhanced sickness allowance
+- enhanced sickness allowance

-occupational accident insurance
+- occupational accident insurance

-business travel insurance
+- business travel insurance

-additional annual leave
+- additional annual leave

-corporate bonus program
+- corporate bonus program

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Switzerland

 Residence Permits / Work Permits

-For employment lasting between three months and one year, workers are entitled to a short stay permit (L EU/EFTA), with the period of validity matching the duration of the employment contract.
+- For employment lasting between three months and one year, workers are entitled to a short stay permit (L EU/EFTA), with the period of validity matching the duration of the employment contract.

-For employment lasting for one year, several years or for an unlimited duration, workers will be issued a residence/work permit (B EU/EFTA), which remains valid for a period of five years.
+- For employment lasting for one year, several years or for an unlimited duration, workers will be issued a residence/work permit (B EU/EFTA), which remains valid for a period of five years.

 Non-EU/EFTA citizens need a job offer to be in place before they can apply for a Swiss work visa.
-If a third-country national has been offered a job in Switzerland, the prospective employer must submit an application for residence permit to the cantonal immigration or labour market authorities.
+If a third-country national has been offered a job in Switzerland, the prospective employer must submit an application for residence permit to the cantonal immigration or labor market authorities.
 There are no separate work permits and residence permits in Switzerland.
 Instead, a residence permit will be issued which gives permission to work.

 If the application is accepted, it will be forwarded to the Federal Office for Migration (FOM) for approval.
 The FOM will then notify the parties and the cantonal authorities of its decision, but this decision does not constitute authorisation to enter Switzerland.

-While the employer applies for the Swiss residence permit, the foreign national has to apply for a Swiss work visa (also known as a long-stay or a national visa) from their home country.
+While the employer applies for the Swiss residence permit, the foreign national must apply for a Swiss work visa (also known as a long-stay or a national visa) from their home country.
 Most non-EU/EFTA nationals need a long-stay (national) visa to enter Switzerland which can be applied for at their country’s Swiss embassy/consulate.

 Within 14 days at the latest after arrival and before taking up employment, the foreign national will need to register at the Residents’ Registry Office through the local cantonal migration offices in the place where they are living.
 They then get their Swiss residence permit and are allowed to live and work in Switzerland.